Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 For this reason, those who stick to their passion anyway often suffer burnout.
-Some say that animal welfare causes PTSD on par with that of doctors, soldiers, and first responders.
-Few people take this statement seriously.
-No grenades are being lobbed at shelter staff.
-We don't lose a human being under the scalpel.
-We don't arrive in an ambulance at a violent scene and lose a gunshot victim despite our best efforts as a medic.
+Some say that animal welfare causes PTSD on par with that of doctors, soldiers, and first responders, even though no grenades are being lobbed at shelter staff, we don't lose a patient under the scalpel, we don't lose a gunshot victim despite our best efforts as a medic.

 But as sensitive individuals and introverts, the trauma of animal welfare hits hard.
 The sickness, death, horrific abuse, euthanasia; they all cut a person to ribbons.
 The emotional destruction is very real and it's made worse by the fact that nobody outside of this field truly acknowledges the suffering of welfare workers.